Ever since I was young, I’ve been enthralled by history’s intricate web, spanning cities, cultures, and the very fabric of human civilization.

 The Greek and Roman Historians: Systematizing the Past

-It was the Greeks, with historians like Herodotus and Thucydides, who began to systematize the past, striving for accuracy and separating fact from fiction.
+The Greeks, with historians like Herodotus and Thucydides, began to systematize the past, striving for accuracy and separating fact from fiction.

 The Romans continued this tradition with works like Livy’s “History of Rome.”